valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-headers.md

 md.
 - `noValueText`: the text that will be shown if the data is not yet available in the document.
 If no `noValueText` is specified, the default value is '-'.
 - `customClass`: a string of classes to be applied to this item.
-This offers a lot of freedom is provided in formatting the custom header items.
+This offers a lot of freedom in formatting the custom header items.
 All Bootstrap classes are available by default.
-For further customisation classes need to be added in your implementation's style sheets.
+Further customisation can be achieved by adding classes with corresponding styling in the implementation's style sheets.

 (* = this property can be added as the only property of a customDossierHeaderItem)